sorbet/sorbet/website/docs/runtime.md

 Runtime checks have been invaluable when developing Sorbet and rolling it out in Stripe's large Ruby codebase.
-Type annotations in a codebase are near useless if developers don't trust them (consider how often Yard annotations fall out of sync with the code... 😰).
+Type annotations in a codebase are near useless if developers don't trust them (consider how often YARD annotations fall out of sync with the code... 😰).

 Adding a `sig` to a method is only as good as the predictions it lets `srb` make